constructicon/ukrainian/README.md

 # Constructicon

-Searchable database of multiword grammatical constructions of Russian.
+Searchable database of multiword grammatical constructions of Ukrainian.

 ### Using these libraries